zeberity123/UVR_GUI/README.md

 </details>

 ### Other Application Notes
-- Nvidia RTX 1060 6GB is the minimum requirement for GPU conversions.
-- Nvidia GPUs with at least 8GBs of V-RAM are recommended.
+- GPUs with at least 8GBs of V-RAM are recommended.
-- AMD Radeon GPUs are not supported at this time.
 - This application is only compatible with 64-bit platforms.
 - This application relies on the Rubber Band library for the Time-Stretch and Pitch-Shift options.
 - This application relies on FFmpeg to process non-wav audio files.